 I catch my reflection and see you staring back at me.
 I think of all you’ve had to endure, struggling with what I see.
 Making me feel insecure.

 Before you changed, you housed the tiniest of lives, but only for a few weeks that time,

-And there started a journey full of trauma, an uphill struggle, a mountain to climb.
+and there started a journey full of trauma, an uphill struggle, a mountain to climb.

 We eventually decided that we needed help and punctured you with needles till you bruised, we pumped you with hormones, still no joy, to comfort food we turned whilst sadness ensued.

 In our second attempt, we had better news, you were keeping safe our miracle son,

 In complete awe of how you were doing this, I showed you off to everyone.